daytonaio/daytona/docs/daytona_prebuild_add.md

 ### Options

 ```
-      --run   Run the prebuild once after adding it (default true)
+      --run   Run the prebuild once after adding it
 ```

 ### Options inherited from parent commands